 - Self: Don’t put fragrance or yoni eggs in your vagina!

 Though your vagina may be physically primed for birth during your 20s, this doesn’t mean 20-somethings are actually having the most babies.
-For the first time ever, American women in their 30s have become the group with the highest birth rate.
+For the first time ever, American women in their 30s have become the group with the

 On the other side of things, it’s also possible to start experiencing perimenopause, the time leading up to menopause, in your 30s.

 “Pigmentation of the vulva may change after childbirth or with age, generally getting slightly darker,” says Earthman.
 “Pubic hair and skin elasticity are generally the same in this decade as they were in the 20s, though skin may lose some elasticity and fat with age.”